aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mongodb.md

 -   `key.converter` and `value.converter`: defines the messages data
     format in the Apache Kafka topic.
 The `io.confluent.connect.avro.AvroConverter` converter pushes messages
     in Avro format.
-To store the messages schema we use Aiven\'s [Karapace schema registry](https://github.com/aiven/karapace) as
+To store the messages schema we use Aiven's [Karapace schema registry](https://github.com/aiven/karapace) as
     specified by the `schema.registry.url` parameter and related credentials.